AftabAhmedAbro/Chat-App-using-JavaFX-and-Socket-Programming/README.md

 # DSA-Project

 # Project Members
-<ol>Aftab Ahmed
+Aftab Ahmed
 Javeria Mukhtiar
 Mir Hussain
-Momin Khan</ol>
+Momin Khan
-# DSA Project Fall 2020

-This is simple java application which can be run without installation Semester : BSCS 3 Section B.
+#This is simple java application which can be run without installation

 Instructor: Saif Hassan